-Toward this end, in addition to a variety of colloquia, workshops, learning communities, and other resources, professional development graduate courses are offered through the Center for Teaching, Learning, and Assessment.
-These courses are designed for faculty, but can be taken for elective credit by graduate students if approved by a program director and the instructor.
+Toward this end, in addition to a variety of colloquia, workshops, learning communities, and other resources, the following professional development graduate course is offered through the Office of Faith Integration.
+This course is designed for faculty, but it can be taken for elective credit by graduate students if approved by a program director and the instructor.

 |GRAD 533||Faculty Writing Program: Faculty Writing Salon||3|

 GRAD 533, Faculty Writing Program: Faculty Writing Salon, 3 Units

 This course serves to increase skill in academic writing and to familiarize faculty with the literature on writing impediments, collaborative peer-review, motivation, writing groups, etc. It is a collaborative, interdisciplinary writing course for work already in progress.
 All pre-publication writing projects are welcome: articles, fiction, textbooks, monographs, and edited works.
 May be taken more than once.